Associated primes of powers of edge ideals and ear decompositions of graphs: Base graphs

+Let $u,v$ be the endpoints of $C$ (which may be the same).
+Let $D$ be the walk in $C$ which goes from $u$ to $i$, where $i$ appears the first time as an inner point in $C$, and then from $i$, where $i$ appears the last time as an inner point in $C$, to $v$ (or to $u$ if $u = v$); see Figure 3.
+Let $D'$ be the remaining closed walk in $C$.
+Replacing $C$ by $D, D'$ we obtain from $\E$ a new sequence $\F$ of walks.
+It is clear $i$ appears as inner point in $\F$ one time less than in $\E$, while other inner points in $\F$ are the same as in $\E$.
+Similarly as in Case 1, we can show that $\F$ is a generalized ear decomposition of $\G_{\a-\e_i}$ with $\varphi(\F) \le \varphi(\E)+1$.

-By the above arguments, the first ear of $\E$ and $\F$ are the same if $C$ passes $i$ once or if $C$ is not the first ear.
-If $C$ is the first ear passing $i$ at least twice, then $D$ and $D'$ are closed walks.
-If $C$ is an odd ear, one of the walks $D$ and $D'$ must be odd.
-We choose this walk to be the first ear of $\F$.
-Thus, the first ear of $\F$ is odd if the first ear of $\E$ is odd. \end{proof}
+If $C$ is not the first walk of $\E$, the sequences $\E$ and $\F$ share the same first walk.
+If $C$ is the first walk of $\E$, then $D$ is the first walk of $\F$.
+Since $C$ is a closed walk, $u = v$.
+Hence, $D$ is a closed walk.
+If $C$ is odd, one of the closed walks $D$ and $D'$ is odd.
+If $D$ is not odd, we replace the sequence $D, D'$ by $D', D$ in the construction of $\F$.
+Then $\F$ is still a generalized ear decomposition of $\G_{\a-\e_i}$ with $\varphi(\F) \le \varphi(\E)+1$, whose first walk $D'$ is odd.

-We can use ear decompositions to give a characterization of the base graph of matching-critical weighted graphs with a given matching number.
-For that we shall need the following notions.
+Thus, if the first walk of $\E$ is odd, then so is the first walk of $\F$. \end{proof}

+Let us now extend the notion of generalized ear decomposition to the case where $\G$ may be a disconnected graph.

-For an arbitrary graph $\G$ (which may be disconnected) we call a family of ear decompositions of the connected components an {\em ear decomposition} of $\G$.
-If the ear decompositions of such a family begin with odd cycles, we call it an {\em initially odd ear decomposition}.
-We call $\G$ a {\em strongly non-bipartite} graph if every connected component is non-bipartite or, equivalently, if every connected component contains an odd cycle.
-It is easy to see that such a graph has at least one initially odd ear decomposition.
-We denote by $\varphi^*(\G)$ the minimal total number of even ears in initially odd ear decompositions and define
+\begin{Definition} We call a family of generalized ear decompositions of the connected components of $\G$ a {\em generalized ear decomposition} of $\G$.
+If the generalized ear decompositions of such a family begin with odd cycles, we call it an {\em odd-beginning generalized ear decomposition}. \end{Definition}

+Recall that $\G$ is called a {\em strongly non-bipartite} graph if every connected component is non-bipartite or, equivalently, if every connected component contains an odd cycle.
+By Lemma \ref{existence}, every cycle of a connected graph can be chosen to be the first walk of a generalized ear decomposition.
+Therefore, a strongly non-bipartite graph $\G$ always has an odd-beginning generalized ear decomposition, and we can introduce the following invariants.